-Okay so this is going to be a trip on the controversial train, but I think its a journey worth taking, so buckle up!
+Okay so this is going to be a trip on the curly hair controversial train.
+But I think its a journey worth taking, so buckle up!
 I’ll be showing you type 2 wavy hair, type 3 curly hair and type 4 coily hair.
-But also, why your curl type doesn’t matter when it comes to finding the best products that will work for your hair, and how to care for your curls.
+But also, why your curl type doesn’t matter when it comes to finding the best products that will work for your wavy and curly hair, and how to care for your curls.
 I’ve got type 3a curly hair, but I’ll be going through all the wavy, curly and coily hair types in this post.

 Why Your Curl Type Doesn’t Matter

 The first and biggest reason why your curl type doesn’t matter is because it can, and almost always will change.
 Buying products for your wavy or curly hair according to your curl pattern/type is like shopping for clothes according to your weight.
 Admittedly it’s not the best analogy, but it’s the best one I could come up with!
 We could go shopping for clothes together, both be a size 10 but our weight could be completely different.

 You may start out with 2a or 2b waves, and after following the Curly Girl Method or my Curl Maven Method, your curl type could evolve to 3c ringlets!
 That’s why embarking on your curly hair journey is so exciting.
 Because it’s a journey, it’s a process.
 Wait until you see what my hair looked like before I started the Curl Maven Method, the picture’s at the end of the post!